-Does potting soil go bad?
+Does potting soil go bad even when its bagged?

 Potting soil can spoil within the first year of purchase.
 The main reason for this is that potting soil is composed mostly of peat moss.

-Because peat moss is a cheap ingredient, potting soil manufacturers use it in their mixtures.
+Due to the fact that peat moss is a cheap ingredient, potting soil manufacturers use it in their mixtures.
 It is convenient and lightweight, but it also decomposes quickly with a lifespan of only about one to two years.

 If a fresh bag of potting soil gets damp or soaked in the rain, the peat moss will begin to decompose.
 The potting soil will no longer be healthy for potted plants.

 Heat and direct sunlight will also cause potting soil to break down and lose the essential nourishment plants need.

 Does Potting Soil Go Bad? – A Guide To Knowing When